Home Careers Waiter/Waitress

 What Does a Waiter/Waitress Do?

-• Greeting guests, escorting them to their tables and presenting them with menus
+• Greeting customers, escorting them to their tables and presenting them with menus

-• Taking orders and answering questions about the menu
+• Taking orders, answering questions about the menu and providing additional information about dishes

 • Delivering food and beverages to tables in a timely manner

-• Checking back with customers to ensure satisfaction and address any concerns
+• Checking back to ensure customer satisfaction and addressing any concerns

-• Clearing tables and resetting them for the next diners
+• Cleaning tables and resetting them for the next guests

 • Handling payments and processing transactions accurately

-• Collaborating with kitchen staff to ensure orders are prepared correctly and delivered promptly
+• Collaborating with kitchen staff and other Servers to ensure orders are prepared correctly and delivered promptly

 • Maintaining cleanliness and organization in the dining area